 c) Old ACT Writing: A score of 23 or higher will waive you from the Writing section of the test.

-d) Math: A score of 22 or higher will waive you from both the Arithmetic and QAS tests
+d) Math: A score of 21 or higher will waive you from the QAS tests

 Those wishing to waive on the basis of previous credits must provide an unofficial or official transcript or a college diploma.